 If you think the tools up until now seemed a little too simple, cFIREsim is going to add a little complexity to your life.

 cFIREsim is a calculator that uses historical data to figure out how your portfolio would have performed throughout history.
-It will take your simulation period and run it for every simugiven period, from 1871 until today, and given you an idea of whether your portfolio would've failed (gone to $0 at any point).
-It's a way to help you understand how you'd have done in the past.
+It will take your simulation period and run it for every given period, from 1871 until today, and give you an idea of whether your portfolio would’ve failed (gone to $0 at any point).
+It’s a way to help you understand how you’d have done in the past.

 Enter that in, click Run Simulation, and see how your portfolio would’ve fared.

-You can improve the analysis by adding more detail about your portfolio and your spending and it can get pretty complicated it if you want it to be. 🙂
+You can improve the analysis by adding more detail about your portfolio and your spending and it can get pretty complicated if you want it to be. 🙂